agodunov/smarfor-icl/README.md

 ![This is a 20 days Moving Average](images/20ma.png)

 Since many models for market forecasting are not accurate, I will use another simple indicator of Accuracy - the percentage of times the model guess the direction of the market movement correctly.
-The Accuracy is calculated by comparing the sign of the MA20 gradient with the real market and from the point of view of machine learning is a common classification metric.
+The Accuracy is calculated by comparing the sign of the MA20 gradient with the prediction and from the point of view of machine learning is a common classification metric.

 For more technical details, read the code itself with comments and pictures.
 I chose to implement Pandas dataframe and save data in excel which I find convenient for the data analysis.